yaoyongxin/CyGutz/doc/source/tutorial_bethe_latt.rst

 You will learn:

 * How to set up a simple model calculation
-* How the correlation strength induce metal-insulator transition in the Gutzwiller-slave-boson theory
+* How the correlation strength induces metal-insulator transition in the Gutzwiller-slave-boson theory
 * How to determine the energy gap for the Mott-insulating phase